ipaleka/algorand-contracts-testing/media/blog-post.md

     return transaction_id
 ```

+---
+**Note**

+Some helper functions aren't shown here in the tutorial for the sake of simplicity.
+Please take a look at the [project's repository](https://github.com/ipaleka/algorand-contracts-testing) for the actual implementation.

+---

-# Creating smart contract with PyTeal
+# Creating a smart contract with PyTeal

-Our second smart contract is a simple bank for account contract where only pre-defined receiver is able to withdraw funds from the smart contract:
+Our second smart contract is a simple bank for account contract where only a pre-defined receiver is able to withdraw funds from the smart contract:

 ```python
 def bank_for_account(receiver):